upsiflu/matsite/README.md

 This is the new Moving Across Thresholds website.

 Right now, you can't see anything yet.
-This week, I'll create the prorotype, and a link to test it will appear here.
+This week, I'll create the prototype, and a link to test it will appear here.

 Until then, check out the [DESIGN Document](./DESIGN.md) to see what I'm currently implementing.